wanted2/caineng.in/www/_posts/2021-02-15-aws-vpc-aurora-postgresql-odoo-crm-deployment.md

 ![](/assets/img/odo.sh-pricing-2.png)
 *Source: [https://www.odoo.sh/pricing](https://www.odoo.sh/pricing)*

-*Example 2:* Company B has 50 employees but only 15 users (HRs, accountants and sales) use Odoo.
+*Example 2:* Company B has 50 employees but only 15 users (Human Resource teams, accountants and sales) use Odoo.
 They use 37 apps (excluding CRM).
 They choose to buy the Enterprise pack but buy no Odoo.sh or Success Packs.
 They will implement by themselves.